 Medical Insurance Programs

-For Your Information: Medical insurance plans may cover the cost of procedures and testing related to a medical condition.
-They also will generally cover an eye exam if a medical condition is included in the findings.
-Many medical plans require that a deductible be met before the insurance company will pay.
-In this case the patient is responsible for payments until the deductible is met.
+For Your Information: Medical insurance plans may cover costs related to a medical condition.
+They generally cover an eye exam if a medical condition is found.
+Many medical plans require a deductible be met before the insurance plan will pay.
+The patient is responsible for payments until the deductible is met.

 This website allows you to view your policy and access coverage details, claim forms, and claim status reports.